pH Calculations

 2)Calculate PH of a solution of weak acid

-[C3H7CO2H] is a little bit lower than the initial concentration, because the acid is weak.
-Hence, we consider its concentration to be the same as the initial one (this is an approximation)
+[C3H7CO2H] is only a little bit lower than the initial concentration, because the acid is weak.
+Hence, we consider its concentration to be the same as the initial one (this is an approximation).

 Substituing we get: